 Carol, Martin & Corky - 1967 Sul Ross Annual

 Corky Thornton, (March 23, 1946 - Oct 8, 2009) Band Director, Bronte, Texas with Baron's sister (left).
 Corky also dispatched for Alpine/Brewster County and occasionally rode with Jack O'Donnell.
 Corky went on to a career as Band Director, however continued riding with the Tx DPS highway Patrol officers in Bronte.

 Carol and Martin attended Linda and Corky's wedding.
 Martin visited Corky in Bronte (Bronte high school - right ) and watched Corky's Beginner Band class and then joined him for lunch in the school cafeteria.This brief encounter ended up making Martin realize that he would not have been cut out to be a high school band director and thankful for the road he chose.

 Carol and Martin became friends with the second Alpine TxDPS Highway Patrolman, Jack O'Donnell.
 Jack gave them a German Shepherd puppy they named Baron.

-Video above (includes Baron, George & Jerry Jones, Carol and Jack) from 1968 while Jack was a Highway Patrolman in Alpine.
+Video above (includes our German Shepherd Baron (given to us by Jack) , George (now a DPS Narcotics Officer) & George and Barbara's son Jerry Jones, Carol and Jack) from 1968 while Jack was a Highway Patrolman in Alpine.
 Jack and Martin worked together while Martin was a Texas police officer assigned to Sul Ross State College.
 Jack was great about riding with Martin on his SR night shifts and having Martin accompany him on patrol in the Tx DPS patrol car (pictured below).